timkim0713/Cardian/README.md

 # 🔥 Milestone 2

-  - Prototyping and Problem Problem Solution
+  - Prototyping and Problem Solution
 ```
   ZeroClass provides the Emergency Assistant Matching Service, the Cardian, based on AutoCrypt’s FMS Data
   and V2X Technologies.
 Cardian connects the vehicle and pedestrian who needs emergency help through vehicle